rrstepxp/Cyber-Website-Signature-Assignment-/README.md

-This is my final project for a Web Development course — a static cybersecurity consulting website designed to simulate a professional services firm.
+This is my final project for a Web Development course, a static cybersecurity consulting website designed to simulate a professional services firm.

 🛠 Built With: HTML5, CSS, and JavaScript